redwoodjs/redwood/docs/docs/background-jobs.md

 :::

 The `handler` column contains the name of the job, file path to find it, and the arguments its `perform()` function will receive.
 Where did the `name` and `path` come from?
-We have a babel plugin that adds them to your job when they are built.
+We have a babel plugin that adds them to your job when they are built!

 :::warning Jobs Must Be Built